SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

     2. If you don't want to distinguish the Sekoia application for Splunk network configuration from the configuration of your Splunk instance.
 The Sekoia application for Splunk takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.

 !!! note
-     After the launch of Sekoia application for Splunk, Only valid [IOCs types](#sourcetype) will be downloaded and updated on Splunk from current date.
+     After the launch of Sekoia application for Splunk, Only valid IOCs of [these types](#sourcetype) will be downloaded and updated on Splunk from current date.

 ## 3. Sekoia intelligence in Splunk